-

 Entry Requirements

-Entry requirements for part-time students can be found in our FAQs section (i.e. age, english language requirements etc.).
-Applicants who do not satisfy these academic entry requirements can apply for this course through Recognition of Prior Learning (RPL).
+General entry requirements for part-time students can be found in our FAQs section (i.e. age, english language requirements etc.).

 Additional Requirements